 For questions about the academic course, please contact Yulia Bosworth, by emailing firstname.lastname@example.org

 Financial Aid: Since this summer program is 6 credits, students who are eligible for financial aid may apply it.
 The amount of financial aid that you may be eligible to receive is of an individual nature.
-All students should print out this Estimate of Costs Sheet, bring it to the Financial Aid office, and consult with a counselour there about what the implications of this cost would be for them individually.
+All students should print out the Estimate of Costs Sheet, bring it to the Financial Aid office, and consult with a counselour there about what the implications of this cost would be for them individually.
 Federal and New York State financial aid is generally applicable to study abroad programs.
 The Binghamton Financial Aid Services Office is able to consider only the application of students matriculated at Binghamton for degree study.

 Scholarships: Students applying for this program are highly encouraged to apply for the Myers Family Scholarship if eligible.
 This provides an award of $1,500.
 For more information about this scholarship, click here.

 For questions about the program in general, please contact the advisor, Callie Frost, by emailing email@example.com